Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

-How to Form a Corporation in Michigan
+How To Form A Corporation In Michigan

-The Corporation is a business structure that provides personal liability protection by separating the owner’s personal assets from the assets of the business.
-Thus, a corporation is liable for the actions and finances of the business, while the owners (known as shareholders) are not.
+A corporation is a business structure that provides personal liability protection by separating the owner’s personal assets from the business’s assets.
+Thus, a corporation is liable for the business’s actions and finances, while the owners (known as shareholders) are not.

 Corporation Pros